SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Method

 \subsection{Perceptual-Consistency Clipping}

-\textbf{Insight.} With the observation that aggressively clipping the extreme outlier in QK activations, although significantly modifying the distribution, doesn't hurt the segmentation performance, we aim to break through the limitations of distribution alignment and turn to leverage the semantic nature of attention mechanisms for potential breakthroughs.
-As state in \cite{vaswani2017attention}, in Transformers architecture, the attention mechanism captures the semantic information perceived by the model.
+\textbf{Insight.} With the observation that aggressively clipping the extreme outlier in QK activations, although significantly modifying the distribution, doesn't hurt the segmentation performance, we aim to break through the limitations of distribution alignment and turn to leverage the semantic nature of attention mechanisms for PTQ calibration.
+As stated in \cite{vaswani2017attention}, in Transformers architecture, the attention mechanism captures the semantic information perceived by the model.
 It allocates greater focus to regions of interest, thereby reinforcing the features most relevant to the task.
-Building on this, we seek to leverage the potential relationships modeled by attention to preserve semantic-level consistency before and after quantization.
+Building on this, it's reasonable to leverage the potential relationships modeled by attention to preserve semantic-level consistency before and after quantization.

-\textbf{Attention Focus Overlap metric.} Inspired by this, we define high-attention tokens as perceptual focus and maximize the overlap of the focus regions in the attention maps before and after quantization, thereby maintaining consistency in attention perception.
+\textbf{Attention Focus Overlap Metric.} Inspired by above insights, we define highly attented region as the perceptual focus and maximize the overlap of the perceptual focus before and after quantization, thereby maintaining consistency in attention perception.
 The procedure of the metric formulation is described as follows.

 Denote the input of the attention module as $X_Q\in \mathbb{R}^{N_{q}\times D}$, $X_K,X_V\in \mathbb{R}^{N_{k}\times D}$. $N_{q}$ and $N_{k}$ are the number of query tokens and key tokens, respectively.
 Note that, for simplicity, the batch and head dimensions are omitted.
 The attention score matrix is calculated as follows: